pzingg/fedi/IMPLEMENTATION.md

 ## Notes

-- `(outbox:remove-bto-and-bcc:MUST)` go-fed adds activities to the outbox first, then delivers.
+- `(outbox:remove-bto-and-bcc:MUST)` The original go-fed code added activities to the outbox first, then delivered them.
 This means that 'bto' and 'bcc' are not stripped when they are added to the outbox.
-  So I added code to remove 'bto' and 'bcc' when delivering data from the database.
+Code was added to remove 'bto' and 'bcc' when retrieving data from the database.